 “Spider-Man: Far From Home” is in theaters now.

-Decades of big screen Marvel adaptations demand a long, ranked list.
-This is that list, updated through “Spider-Man: Far From Home”
+Decades of Marvel movie demand a ranked list.
+This is that list, updated through this summer’s “Dark Phoenix” and “Spider-Man: Far From Home”

 Movies By Phil Owen | July 13, 2019 @ 10:57 AM